How to start a voice over career in 2022: a definitive guide

 Finding a voice-over agent

+Do you need a voice over agent to land voice over jobs?
 Having a voiceover agent can be useful.
 But it is far from essential these days.
 I do not have an agent and yet work consistently.
 Many of my colleagues who are with a major agent might just do one really nice job every few months but they get most of the work themselves.
 It’s not that Voice Agents are irrelevant, it’s that their relevance to you as the Voice Artist is diminishing.
 They know it too.
 Or at least the more clued up ones do.
 Having a voice agent is the most passive part of your quest for work.
 Yes, there are some really good agents who if you are lucky enough to sign with, will be actively seeking work for you.
 In reality, the mid to low-level agents have the same access to work as you do as a solo voiceover artist.
 If you do sign with an agent, don’t then take your foot off the gas thinking that you are made and that from herein you’ll be inundated with well-paid and exciting work – that is rarely the case.
 Having an agent is desirable but not essential.
 They are an avenue to work that runs in parallel with your own very focused efforts.
+Agents will often know casting directors and may have connections that would otherwise be difficult to make on your own.

 Pay 2 Play

-The voiceover directories.
+As a voice over actor, there’s one thing that has opened up the playing field: Voiceover Directories.
 These function as a matching service between those who can provide voiceover and those who are seeking it – and these days this includes a very wide range of client types and there’s work in most sectors.
 Purely as a result of improved tech and connectivity, these have come to dominate the industry in recent years and although many pro VOs will turn their nose up at them, they serve a purpose.
 For example, an eLearning client is rarely going to go through a city-based agency coupled with an expensive studio – these P2P systems mean that clients can find you and you can work with them no matter the geographical differences.
 You could be in Canada, whilst the client is in South Africa – this happens all the time.
 As VOs we often have clients throughout the world.
 Pay to Play sites require you to subscribe to have full access to the work.
 With more and more high-street names and corporations turning to these for their VO needs it seems silly to ignore them.
 If you are just starting out it can be confusing; it can feel disconnected; it may even feel awkward setting rates for your VO talent.
-But you want to work.
+But you want to work and these open casting calls in which you submit auditions are a way to develop your natural talent as well as accessing paid work.

 Once booked, it is quite common to be asked back by the same client – then you start to build a relationship and potentially regular work.
 Think long-term here.
-You may not make a quick return but for a few hundred dollars per year it can open up thousands of dollars of opportunities – but only if you are professional and strategic.
+You may not make a quick return but for a few hundred dollars per year it can open up thousands of dollars of opportunities from the job postings you can access – but only if you are professional and strategic.
+Note that many of the jobs will insist that you have your own recording gear.
 So go ahead and Google these sites, read as much as you can.
 Sign-up for a free profile and consider the investment.
 You’d probably only need 1 or 2 very small jobs to cover the subscription cost.
 Oh, and never pay full price as they always run offers!

 This is really the golden egg or holy grail of voiceover careers in the long term.
 It’s all about relationships and you simply doing a fantastic job every time.
 If they book you once they like you, if they book you twice they love you.
 We need to start creating connections and building relationships.
 As the VO you need to do all you can to maintain that professional impression you give at every stage.